ivanmanan/Show-Feeder/README.md

 Show Feeder is an application that displays the release dates for your favorite TV shows and movies.

-The **Home** screen consists of a list of your favorite shows sorted by date.
-Clicking on a show gives you the option to remove it from your favorites list.
+The **Home** screen renders a list of anticipated shows sorted by date.
+Clicking on a show gives you the option to remove it from your Home list.

+The **Favorites** screen renders a list of your favorite shows.

 The **Add Show** screen enables you to add your own show.